-Location: Keighley, West Yorkshire
+Location: Keighley, West Yorkshire, UK

 North Street in Keighley is one of the few streets remaining in this historic town nestled in the South Pennines in Yorkshire.
 Built at the confluence of two rivers, the town has long been related to the mills, powered by these water courses, and the manufacture of textiles, and textile related machinery continued right up until ten years ago.